lzq3367785771/Elamamba/README.md

 ## 📣 News

 - **[May 2026]** 🚀 We release the official implementation of **ElaMamba**, including the complete Elastic Structural Scanning (ESS) module and pre-trained weights!
-- **[May 2026]** The codebase has been fully refactored to support multi-GPU and single-GPU setups seamlessly using `torch.distributed.launch`.
 - **[Coming Soon]** The paper will be available on arXiv shortly.

 ## 📝 Abstract